-It is highly recommended that you provide an automated backup system for your persistence database.
-For information on backing up MongoDB, see MongoDB Management.
+- We highly recommended that you have an automated backup system for your persistence database.
+For information on backing up MongoDB, see MongoDB Backups.
 To back up SQLite, you can zip or copy the persistence folder found in \ProgramData\Alteryx\Service\.

 The Data Folder is the storage location for either the SQLite or embedded-MongoDB database files.
 If you select User-managed MongoDB, the Data Folder is disabled as it is configured in your MongoDB instance.

 Select Advanced User-Managed Mongo DB if you require support for...

 If you were using replica sets before the availability of the connection string option (2019.4 release or previous), you have to change to a connection string.

 When you have selected this option, the Database section displays a MongoDB Connection field for you to specify your MongoDB connection string.

 - Supported connection string parameters are driver dependent.
 Parameters must be supported by all below listed supported drivers to be used in a connection string.
 Supported driver versions include...

 - Special characters in usernames, passwords, or parameter values must be URL encoded.

 - On-premise, single-node example with SSL/TLS: